 But wait, there’s more… how you eat is just part of the story.
 Your health is impacted by your nutrition for sure.
 But how you sleep, how you handle stress, and how you get in movement each day are all contributing factors.
 Your health is holistic, it encompasses a lot of moving parts.
 But with the right tools and resources, you can find the right approach for your needs:

-- Stupid Easy Paleo – Don’t let the name fool you.
+- Steph Gaudreau, author of The Core 4: Embrace Your Body, Own Your Power.
 This site is run by the amazing Steph Gaudreau who focuses on what she calls the “core four” pillars of health.
 She has a ton of information about building stronger bodies and minds and offers nutrition, mindset and fitness-based information.
 She is also the host of Harder To Kill Radio.

 - Laura Schoenfeld – Laura is a Registered Dietitian and Holistic Health Expert who helps people feel better in their bodies and achieve real health and wellness.